shashikant231/shashikant231/README.md

 ## I'm a Backend Developer!!

-- 🌱 I’m currently looking for a job as golang/python developer.
+- 🌱 I’m currently looking for a job as python/golang developer.
-- 🥅 2023 Goals: Be an independent developer and consume and write tons of code
+- 🥅 2024 Goals: Be an independent developer and consume and write tons of code
-- ⚡ Fun fact: I love playing football, reading books and meeting new people.Currently reading Kafka on the shore by murakami
+- ⚡ Fun fact: I love playing football, reading books and meeting new people.